-Small and mid-size law firms have a unique place in today’s legal industry ecosystem, including being able to provide a more intimate experience to their clients by bringing specific expertise and a nimbler organizational structure to the table.
+Small and mid-size law firms have a unique place in today’s legal industry ecosystem, including being able to provide a more personalized experience and a nimbler organizational structure to the table.
 Small and mid-size firms also have lower overhead and pricing advantages.

 On the marketing side, some of the advantages of mid-size law firms include the ability to quickly pivot with market changes, launch niche practices, service lines and industry groups, onboard laterals and bring new ideas to market due to that nimbler structure.

 When you’re not a household name, you MUST invest in marketing.
 You also need to be creative about doing more with less.
-It’s not enough to be a great lawyer in a crowded market.
+It’s not enough to be a great law firm with great lawyers in a crowded market.

 Big firms have more money, more resources, more press mentions, more deals and more lawyers.
-And mid-size firms have limited time, budgets, staff, marketing technology resources (such as data stewards, in-house trainers and outsourced IT) and often less experience implementing marketing technology, as well as more manual systems and processes.
+And mid-size firms have limited time, budgets, staff and lack some internal resources (such as data stewards, marketing specialists, in-house trainers and IT) and often less experience implementing marketing technology, as well as more manual systems and processes.

 Marketing is important so that you are top of mind when a reporter, conference organizer, prospect or lateral is looking for someone like you.
 It is also important so that you have strong SEO when someone does a Google search about your firm and lawyers.

 So, what does this mean for small and mid-size law firms?

 You must know where to invest your time and money and focusing on technology, social media, email marketing, outsourcing of staffing and data quality is strategic and smart.
 You must also know when to outsource certain key functions.
 It’s also important to know on what to prioritize because you simply cannot do everything.